Minneapolis Criminal Defense Law FAQ’s

 If I lost my driver’s license due to a DWI conviction, how do I get a work permit or limited license?

-In order to get a work permit, you must wait the specified mandatory waiting period, which varies from 15 days for most first time offenders (unless you test .20 or more, in which case it is one year) to up to one year, depending on: (1) whether you took the test or refused; (2) whether you tested .16 or more; and (3) the number of prior DWI’s you have.
+In order to get a work permit, you must wait the specified mandatory waiting period, which varies from 15 days for most first-time offenders (unless you test .20 or more, in which case it is one year) to up to one year, depending on: (1) whether you took the test or refused; (2) whether you tested .16 or more; and (3) the number of prior DWI’s you have.
 Because of the growing complexity of DWI law, including defenses and penalties, it is highly recommended that you hire an experienced Minnesota DWI defense attorney like Max A. Keller to help you navigate DWI system so that you can obtain a work permit or license reinstatement as soon as possible.

 Is there any way my DWI arrest or conviction could be overturned?

 A defendant’s conviction may be overturned if his or her constitutional rights were violated during arrest, during questioning, at trial, or at any other phase of the criminal proceeding.
 For instance, the U.S. Supreme Court held in 2010 in the case of Padilla v.
 Kentucky, the Supreme Court ruled that a defendant’s right a competent attorney requires that an attorney explain to his or her client the immigration consequences of a criminal conviction.
 Without such an explanation, a defendant’s conviction may be thrown out.
-Keller Law Offices has helped numerous clients have their criminal convictions overturned if they did not receive the Padilla summary from their previous attorney.
+Keller Criminal Defense Attorneys has helped numerous clients have their criminal convictions overturned if they did not receive the Padilla summary from their previous attorney.

 Many criminal defense attorneys are incapable of appealing a conviction, and will pass off a case if an appeal is necessary.
 Minnesota criminal defense and appeals attorney Max A. Keller has handled a number of criminal appeals and has considerable knowledge of the appellate process given his previous experiencing working for three judges in the Minnesota Court of Appeals.